cip03/cip03.github.io.src/posts/2016-02-23-blog-setup.md

 I'm a total hypocrite.

-In fact, I wont add much as it should be pretty clear what I mean.
+I won't add much as it should be pretty clear what I mean.
 This is also why I think confiding private data to governments or corporations is the worst idea ever.
 They are people like you & me, after all.